Access

 In order to maintain a "communicating" status within the PRME community, a Signatory must fulfill the following requirements.

-• Signatories are required to communicate their progress every year during the reporting period by submitting a Sharing Information on Progress (SIP) report.
-The annual reporting period is from 1 March - 30 June, except for 2024 where it will be from 28 March until 31 August.
+Signatories are required to communicate their progress every year during the reporting period by submitting a Sharing Information on Progress (SIP) report.
+The annual reporting period is from 1 March - 30 June.

-• Signatories must answer all of the questions, upload all of the objects, and complete all the narratives required for each Principle to have a complete submission.
+Signatories must answer all of the questions, upload all of the objects, and complete all the narratives required for each Principle to have a complete submission.
 Not all question responses will require object uploads or narratives.
 The SIP preview provides a comprehensive overview of what is required.
-Below is an overview.
+The preview is released every year in January or early February, as necessary.

-• SIPs are to be completed online via PRME Commons to which all Signatory Members have access starting 28 March 2024 at 8am ET.
-If you do not have access, please write to us at prmecommons@unglobalcompact.org.
+SIPs are to be completed online via PRME Commons to which all Signatory Members have access.
+If you do not have access, please write to us at commons@unprme.org.

 New joiners do not need to submit a SIP until the year after joining.
-For example, Signatories joining PRME in 2024 do not need to submit a SIP until 2025.
-If you were an early adopter or submitted a SIP 1.0 already in Jan - March 2024, you do not need to submit until 2025.
+For example, Signatories joining PRME in 2025 do not need to submit a SIP until 2026.

 ‘Non-communicating’ Signatories who do not submit a late SIP by 31 December 2024 will be ‘Delisted’ from PRME in 2025.